 Employee Commuting & Shuttle Programs

 EMC facilities around the globe offer shuttle programs to create efficiencies, while reducing carbon emissions and easing our employees’ commuting challenges.
-Our facilities in the U.S. and in Cork, Ireland, offer carpool matching programs for employees.
-In addition, EMC’s Hopkinton, Massachusetts, location received the Massachusetts Excellence in Commuter Options (ECO) Award at the highest Pinnacle level for the third year in a row.
+Our facilities in the U.S. and in Cork, Ireland offer carpool matching programs for employees.
+In 2015, we added a double electric car charging station to our Bedford, Massachusetts facility, in addition to the six double electric car charging stations added in 2014 to facilities in California, Massachusetts and North Carolina.
+These double outlet stations have given us the ability to charge 18 electric vehicles at one time.
+In addition, EMC’s Hopkinton, Massachusetts location received the Massachusetts Excellence in Commuter Options (ECO) Award at the highest Pinnacle level for the fifth year in a row.

 Commuting programs and projects available at various EMC facilities include: